 As a result of seeing these and similar statements over and over again from a number of professionals, I decided to write a blog post on this topic due to a certain degree of frustration on my part.

 The first concept taught in typical language development classes in undergrad is the fact that language is composed of three areas: Content, Form, and Use.
 Basically speaking Content refers to conveying coherent and cohesive messages to others, Form refers to grammatically and syntactically correct expression of language, while Use refers to appropriate social pragmatic interactions with the public at large (Bloom & Lahey, 1978).
 In other words these three areas are interconnected and difficulties will not be exclusively relegated to one area only.

-This is further supported by research which indicates that children with language impairment (what many clinicians know as SLI or Specific Language Impairment) are actually impaired in numerous aspects of language including: phonology, morphology, syntax, etc.
+This is further supported by research which indicates that children with language impairment (what many clinicians know as Developmental Language Disorders or DLD, formerly known as Specific Language Impairment or SLI) are actually impaired in numerous aspects of language including phonology, morphology, syntax, etc.

 So now that we know that language deficits are diffused and not isolated (e.g., impaired vocabulary/grammar only), let us discuss how social skills/social competence deficits fit into this picture.

 One set of researchers who has been studying the construct of social skills in children with DLD for the past several decades are Bonnie Brinton and Martin Fujiki.
 In some of their earlier articles in the 90s they found evidence that children with DLD manifested pragmatic difficulties in conversational contexts with partners and were unable to adequately adjust to the needs of others in social interactions (Brinton, & Fujiki, 1993: Brinton & Fujiki, 1995; Brinton, Fujiki, & Powell, 1997; Fujiki & Brinton, 1994: Fujiki, Brinton & Todd 1996).